 By using a cooling pad with one or two USB ports, you don’t have to go through the hassle of setting up a USB hub that would burden your wallet to buy it.
-The additional USB port on this cooling pad then makes its role as a USB hub for your laptop.
+The additional USB port on this cooling pad then makes its role as a USB hub for your computer.

 Choose a fan whose rotation is not noisy

 The rotation of the cooling pad to blow the wind causes a sound that some people think can interfere with work.
-If you want to maintain concentration in front of the laptop even though you are using a fan, then it is an obligation to choose a cooling pad whose sound is not too noisy when operating.…
+If you want to maintain concentration in front of the computer even though you are using a fan, then it is an obligation to choose a cooling pad whose sound is not too noisy when operating.…